-Left Ventricular Assist Devices (LVADs)
+Left Ventricular Assist Devices (LVAD): Indications & Recovery

 A Left Ventricular Assist Device (LVAD) is a mechanical pump that is surgically implanted into the patient's chest to help a weakened or failing heart pump blood more effectively.
 It assists the left ventricle in pumping oxygen-rich blood from the heart to the rest of the body.
-The procedure involves attaching the LVAD to the heart's left ventricle and aorta, and it can be used as a bridge to heart transplantation or as destination therapy for patients who are not eligible for a heart transplant.

-Indications of LVAD-Implantation Procedure:
+Indications of LVAD-Implantation Procedure

 LVAD implantation is indicated for individuals with advanced heart failure whose heart is unable to pump blood effectively.
 Some common indications include: